Share this entry

 Have a Plan | Alignment + Communication + Training

->Define your social distancing protocols
+> Defining your social distancing protocols

-- Research your part
+- Research your role in administering the plan

 Which agency or level of government do you follow?

 Governors are authorizing certain industries to reopen and issuing templates/guidance on what must be addressed in reopening plans.
 While these vary by state, below are examples of common guidelines and mandates.
 And beyond these measures, you must comply with local county and city mandates.
 The CDC is a useful resource for this information (as is OSHA).